• Skip to primary navigation

 • Vanilla Extract - Vanilla adds a ton of depth of flavor here.
 You can also feel free to use vanilla paste or powder instead.

-• All-Purpose Flour - If you feel nervous about eating raw flour (at least in small quantities), some recent wisdom indicates that it can be heat-treated for use in edible cookie dough recipes.
+• All-Purpose Flour - If you feel nervous about eating raw flour or raw cookie dough (at least in small quantities), some recent wisdom indicates that it can be heat-treated for use in edible cookie dough recipes.
 Luckily, all it takes is about a 90-second whirl in the microwave to get it to the requisite 160F.
 Allow the flour to cool before proceeding with the recipe.

 • Dutch Process Cocoa Powder - While any cocoa (or cacao) powder will do, I prefer the less bitter flavor of Dutch-processed varieties.